dirediredock/React.js_HelloWorld/README.md

 <img src="https://raw.githubusercontent.com/dirediredock/React.js_HelloWorld/main/Figures/ReactWorking.png" width="100%">

+# How to run

+1. On Terminal, set cd to the project's working directory
+2. Install the required packages in the root of the working directory (list below).
+3. Clone the working directory folder structure and files into your machine.
+4. On Terminal, run: `npm run start`
+5. Browser will open with React app (with hot reloading!)
+6. To terminate, Control+C on Terminal

-# Requires these packages installed through Terminal (requires Homebrew)
+# List of packages installed through Terminal (requires Homebrew)

 Babel JavaScript compiler